 PO Box 485

 Benton, IL 62812

 Circuit Court Clerk James Muir

-If you suspect your loved one is suffered serious injury or wrongful death due to the medical negligence of the hospital, doctor or nurse, Rosenfeld Injury Lawyers can help.
+If you suspect your loved one is suffered serious injury or wrongful death due to the medical negligence of the hospital, doctor or nurse, Rosenfeld Injury Lawyers LLC can help.
 Our team of Benton medical malpractice attorneys can work on your behalf to ensure your family receives the financial compensation they deserve.
 Contact us today at (888) 424-5757 to schedule your no obligation, free consultation.
 No upfront payment is necessary because all cases are excepted on contingency.